Employer-Sponsored Tuition Assistance Options

-Tuition assistance helps employers build employee loyalty and longevity.
-Tuition assistance is an employee retention tool.
+A solid employee retention tool, tuition assistance helps employers build employee loyalty and longevity.
 It is also a recruiting tool that benefits employers with high potential employees who are focused on growth and learning.
 Tuition assistance is a benefit that many potential employees seek.

-Tuition assistance enables employees to continue to expand their knowledge and skills while working.
+Tuition assistance enables employees to continue expansion of their knowledge and skills while working.
 Employee continuing development is definitely a plus for the employer, too.
 The employer benefits from any learning that an employee pursues, even if it is indirectly through such factors as retention and commitment.

-In the first instance, the employer takes the position that any class that keeps the employee learning and developing is a win-win for the employer.
-These employers also appreciate the retention benefits of allowing employees to choose their own learning.
+In the first instance, the employer takes the position that any class that keeps the employee learning and developing is equally advantageous for the employer.
+These employers also appreciate the retention benefits of allowing employees to choose their own courses of learning.

-In the second, the employer is focused on the value of the classroom learning to the employee's specific job.
+In the second, the employer is focused on the value of the course curriculum to the employee's specific job.

 How Tuition Assistance Works

-When tuition assistance is available, the most common method for administering the program is to require employees to pay for their own tuition and books when they register for classes.
-The employee is then reimbursed when he or she submits the receipts and evidence of earning a C or above grade upon completion of the class.
+When tuition assistance is available, the most common method for administering the program requires employees to pay for their own tuition and books when they register for classes.
+The employee is then reimbursed when he or she submits the receipts and evidence of earning a C or above grade upon completion of the course.

-Employees must frequently turn in copies of their transcript or grade report papers to receive their tuition reimbursement payment.
-The reason tuition assistance programs almost always require that the employee submits a passing grade of C or better is to ensure that the employee is spending the employer's money wisely.
+Employees must frequently turn in copies of their transcript or grade report papers to receive tuition reimbursement payment.
+Tuition assistance programs require employee submission of verification of a passing grade of C or better to ensure that the employee is spending the employer's money wisely.